Dynamic random graphs with vertex removal: Introduction

-For a graph $G$, the \emph{size} of $G$, often denoted $|G|$, is the number of vertices in $G$.
+For a graph $G$, the \emph{size} of $G$, denoted $|G|$, is the number of vertices in $G$.
 For two vertices $u,v$ in $G$, we let $u\to v$ denote the fact that $u$ is connected to $v$ by a (directed) edge.
-Moreover, for two finite rooted graphs $(G,o_G)$ and $(H,o_H)$, we denote by $(G,o_G)\cong (H,o_H)$ the fact that the two rooted graphs are isomorphic.

-Finally, for an event $\cE$ in a given probability space, we denote by $\cE^c$ the \emph{complement} of $\cE$.
+Moreover, for two finite rooted graphs $(G,o_G)$ and $(H,o_H)$ (i.e.\ graphs with distinguished vertices, called the root), we let $(G,o_G)\cong (H,o_H)$ denote the fact that the two rooted graphs are isomorphic. \lyu{Note that, when roots are clear from the context, they are sometimes omitted to improve readability.} \lyu{The space of finite rooted graphs is denoted by $\cG$ and is equipped with the metric } For random variables $(X_n)_{n\ge 1}$ and $X$, we let $X_n\toindis X$, $X_n\toinp X$ and $X_n\toas X$ denote convergence in distribution, in probability and almost sure convergence of $(X_n)_{n\ge 1}$ to $X$, respectively.
+Furthermore, we let $\mathfrak{L}(X)$ denote the distribution of $X$.
+Finally, for an event $\cE$ in a given probability space, we let $\cE^c$ denote the \emph{complement} of $\cE$.